free-audio/clap/spec.rst

 Instantiate a plugin
 --------------------

-Plugin instantiating can be done in a few steps:
+Plugin instantiation can be done in a few steps:

-- load the plugin library
+- load the plugin library with ``dlopen`` or symilar functions
 - find the symbol ``clap_create``
 - instantiate the plugin by calling ``clap_create``